cyber-sushi/makima/README.md

 #### Modifiers across multiple devices:
 Keep in mind that if you want to use modifiers across multiple devices (e.g. `KEY_LEFTCTRL` on your keyboard and `BTN_RIGHT` on your mouse), both devices will have to be read by Makima and thus both will need a config file, even if empty.
 Having a config file is just a way to tell Makima "Hey, read this device!".

-#### Mixed bindings:
+#### Chained bindings:
-When declaring a binding, you can put a dash (`-`) in front of the key on the left side (e.g. `-KEY_A`) to tell Makima that when you press that key, it should mix the output events with whatever other modifier is pressed.
+When declaring a binding, you can put a dash (`-`) in front of it (e.g. `-KEY_A = ["KEY_B"]`) to tell Makima that it's not a standalone binding and it should instead be chained at the end of another sequence.

 This means that, for example, you can bind `BTN_SELECT-BTN_TL2 = ["KEY_LEFTALT"]` and `-BTN_TR2 = ["KEY_TAB"]` to simulate the Alt-Tab sequence: press the buttons in the first binding, and then tap `TR2` to advance in the Alt-Tab menu.

-If the key with the dash in front is pressed alone, its behavior will depend on the `CHAIN_ONLY` settings: if set to `"true"` (default) it will ignore the keypress, if set to `"false"`, it will still fire the designated event.\
+If the key with the dash is pressed alone, its behavior will depend on the `CHAIN_ONLY` settings: if set to `"true"` (default) it will ignore the keypress and only fire if pressed together with a combination, if set to `"false"`, it will fire the designated event regardless.\
 You can declare both a `-BTN_TR2` and a `BTN_TR2` binding: in this case, the first will fire when chained and the second will fire when used alone (assuming `CHAIN_ONLY` is set to`"true"`).

 #### Axis events: